bbc/simorgh/data/README.md

 Unless otherwise specified, metadata is Home: News, Category: News, Genre: none

+The assets sequentially numbered are for local testing, those which aren't are either on the test or live environments.

 <!--prettier-ignore-->
 | Scenario | Metadata | Content | Tagging | Notes |
 |---------:|----------|---------|---------|-------|